okogosov/PPL/README.md

 - instead of utlity CreateUserLib -> new utlility ULC.exe
 - fixed bugs.

+What's new in version 1.0.22
+- improved processing comparison and logical operations
+- added assigning comparison and logical to operator set
+- added ?: operator (only one-time) to operator set

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com